W-graphs and Gyoja's W-graph algebra: Proving the decomposition conjecture

 \bigbreak Step 2: Verifying Z3.

-We will prove that the only edges between the components displayed in figure \ref{fig:gyoja:better_compatibility_graph_A4} are inclusion edges from which it follows that the dominance ordering on $\lbrace \lambda \vdash 5\rbrace$ is the sought-after partial ordering.
-Since we have constructed all idempotents by transport of idempotents transversal edges split into parallel edges.
+We will prove that the only edges between the components not displayed in Figure \ref{fig:gyoja:better_compatibility_graph_A4} are inclusion edges from which it follows that the dominance ordering on $\lbrace \lambda \vdash 5\rbrace$ is the sought-after partial ordering.
+Because we have constructed all idempotents by transport of idempotents, most transversal edges split into parallel edges.
 That eliminates almost all possible transversal edges between different components.